rtx-drone-swarm-project/rtx-drone-swarm/README.md

 When SITL is connected correctly, `/sitl/status` should report `connected_count > 0` and include live drone entries.
 If SITL is still booting, the backend will stay up and `last_connect_error` will explain the current connection failure.

+## Deployment Status

+The project is local-only for the final submission.
+It is not hosted publicly.
+The recommended runtime is Docker Compose on a machine with Docker and a local ArduPilot checkout configured through `.env`.

 ## Operational Notes

 - **Docker and host-native SITL share your host ArduPilot checkout** — Compose bind-mounts `ARDUPILOT_PATH`.
 The `sitl` container runs `waf configure` + `waf copter` on that tree; switching back to `./scripts/launch_sitl.sh` on the host usually requires `rm -f .lock-waf_*` and a host `./waf configure --board sitl && ./waf copter` first.
 See [docs/SITL_QUICKSTART.md](docs/SITL_QUICKSTART.md#troubleshooting).